sacheendra/appbase-apidoc/README.md

 ```

 ### name()
-The link name with which the object was stored in the current path.
+The link name with which the object is stored in the current path.
 #### Usage
 ```javascript
 name()